zjewell/geojson_demo/README.md

 On the upper right of this webpage, there is a button which says "Fork."
 Click that button and (if asked) select your username as the destination.

-{ TODO try this out and make sure that it's intuitive how to get to the repo }

 Now you have your own copy of the code ready to go!

 ### 2. Edit `index.html`